IBM-Blockchain-Identity/verify-creds-samples/README.md

   app will attempt to create it at startup. ex. `dmv_db`
 - `ACCOUNT_URL`: The URL that is assigned to an account on our Public Agency and associated with a single IBMid.
 The issuer agent should be registered under this account url. ex. `https://<account_uuid>.staging-cloud-agents.us-east.containers.appdomain.cloud/`
+- `AGENT_ID`: The id of the issuer agent on the Public Agency account. ex. `01234567890`
 - `AGENT_NAME`: The name of the issuer agent on the Public Agency account. ex. `dmv`
 - `AGENT_PASSWORD`: The password associate with the issuer agent.
 - `FRIENDLY_NAME`: The friendly name to attach to connection offers, credential offers, verification requests, etc. If